Why Your Website Isn't Necessarily Inclusive Just Because You've Made It Accessible

 Abiding by these principles will make the content of your website easier to read, focus on, and understand, plus accommodate for those with vision problems, physical disabilities, and cognitive impairments.

-2. Compliance with The World Content Accessibility Guidelines (WCAG)
+2. Compliance with The Web Content Accessibility Guidelines (WCAG)

 WCAG A – The most basic level of accessibility, comprising 25 criteria that should be easy to achieve without much impact on your website design or structure.